 Note: The website contains some affiliate links, which means that if you purchase something through one of these links we may receive a small commission

 – at no extra cost to you.
 I only promote things I have have either personally tried or strongly believe are beneficial.
 Any commissions earned helps keep this website going.
 Thank you for using our affiliate links to help My Grief Connection to continue helping grievers find help & hope.
 Not responsible for the content, claims or representations of the linked sites, videos, movies, podcasts, groups, events, books, articles, etc. This site provides links and general grief support information and is not intended to serve as or replace professional counseling, guidance or treatment.
 If you are thinking about hurting yourself or someone else, please contact 911 or the suicide hotline at 988.
 For any type of crisis situation you can text CONNECT to 741741 to chat with a Crisis Text Line counselor.
-My Grief Connection - Created 04 July 2019 - Privacy Policy Updated 25 January 2023 © 2019-2023 My Grief Connection
+My Grief Connection - Created 04 July 2019 - Privacy Policy This Page Was Updated On 26 January 2025 © 2019-2025 My Grief Connection

 |